 When you’ve outgrown the old but the new is not yet here

-When you’ve outgrown the old but the new is not yet here, you can find yourself in a void of the unknown.
-This space often comes with fear, doubt, frustration, and sadness.
+When you’ve outgrown the old but the new is not yet here, you find yourself in the void of the unknown.
+This space often comes with fear, doubt, frustration, sadness and a sense of loneliness.
 Over the past 7 years, I’ve grown into a new version of myself, which took sacrifice and courage.
 Recently, someone asked me for advice on how to navigate transformation.

 Honouring what I truly want in each moment